 Four houses create a neighbourhood with its own identity and courtyard.
-All together there are four neighborhoods connected by an urban street leading up to the village center.
-Paths full of experiences and sensory inputs with different characters lie as loops in the landscape.
-They lead through nature and vegetation and gives several ways of staying in close contact with nature.
+All together there are four neighborhoods connected by an urban street leading up to the village centre.
+Paths full of experiences and sensory inputs with different characteristics lie as loops in the landscape.
+They lead through nature and vegetation and provide several ways of staying in close contact with nature.